gardener/documentation/website/documentation/getting-started/shoots/_index.md

 However, not everything can be changed after the creation of the shoot.
 For example, it is not possible to move a shoot to a different infrastructure account.
 This is mainly rooted in the fact that discs and network resources are bound to your account.

 Once created, most of the network aspects of a cluster become immutable.
-On an infrastructure level the VPC cannot be changed and on a cluster level things like the pod/service cidr ranges, together with the nodeCIDRmask, are set for the lifetime of the cluster.
+On an infrastructure level the VPC cannot be changed and on a cluster level things like the pod / service cidr ranges, together with the nodeCIDRmask, are set for the lifetime of the cluster.

 ![](./images/immutablity.png)